-We are pleased to present the University's financial statements, including the Operating and Financial Review for 2013.
-The financial statements comprise the consolidated results of the University and its wholly-owned subsidiaries, Bournemouth University Limited (BUL), BU Innovations Limited (BUIL), BU Enterprise Ltd (BUEL) and The Bournemouth University Foundation.
-BUL, BUEL and BUIL donate the bulk of their profits to the University using gift aid.
-The subsidiary companies undertake activities which, for legal and commercial reasons, are more appropriately channelled through limited companies.
-The Bournemouth University Foundation exists to receive future legacies.
-BUL was dissolved in July 2013.
+We are pleased to present the University's financial statements for 2014.
+The financial statements comprise the consolidated results of the University and its wholly-owned subsidiaries, BU Innovations Limited (BUIL), BU Enterprise Ltd (BUEL) and The Bournemouth University Foundation.